-- You must feed all weaned calves at least twice a day. - If you keep your calves housed in a group and they do not have continuous access to feed, or are not fed by an automatic-feeding system, you must make sure each calf has access to food at the same time as the others in the feeding group. - As well as the general requirements for providing drinking water in SMR 18, you must give your calves fresh drinking water at all times in hot weather conditions or when they are ill. - You must give all calves food which contains enough iron to make sure they have a blood haemoglobin level of at least 4.5mmol/litre. - You must make sure that each calf receives bovine colostrum as soon as possible after it is born.
+You must feed all weaned calves at least twice a day.

+- If you keep your calves housed in a group and they do not have continuous access to feed, or are not fed by an automatic-feeding system, you must make sure each calf has access to food at the same time as the others in the feeding group. - As well as the general requirements for providing drinking water in SMR 13, you must give your calves fresh drinking water at all times in hot weather conditions or when they are ill. - You must give all calves food which contains enough iron to make sure they have a blood haemoglobin level of at least 4.5mmol/litre. - You must provide fibrous food daily to calves over 2 weeks of age; at least 100 grams must be provided at 2 weeks of age, rising in line with growth to at least 250 grams at 20 weeks old. - You must make sure that each calf receives bovine colostrum as soon as possible after it is born.
 This must be within the first six hours of life.

-In addition to the checks on standards listed in SMR 18 (Protection of Animals Kept for Farming Purposes) farm inspection visits will include checks to ensure that you have complied with the verifiable standards in respect of inspection (page 55), freedom of movement (page 55), accommodation, environment and equipment (page 56) and feed, water and other substances (page 57).
+In addition to the checks on standards listed in SMR 13 (Protection of Animals Kept for Farming Purposes) farm inspection visits will include checks to ensure that you have complied with the verifiable standards in respect of inspection, freedom of movement, accommodation, environment and equipment and feed, water and other substances.

-For further information on the minimum standards for the protection of calves please contact DARD Veterinary Service on telephone number - 0300 200 7840 or visit the DARD website - www.dardni.gov.uk/cross-compliance
+Further information on the minimum standards for the protection of calves can be obtained from DARD Veterinary Service on 0300 200 7840 or on the DARD website: www.dardni.gov.uk/cross-compliance

-SMR 17.
+SMR 12.
 Minimum Standards for the Protection of Pigs

 The aim of these requirements is to protect the welfare of pigs by setting minimum standards for their care and husbandry.
-If you keep pigs, they apply to you in addition to the requirements for the welfare of all farmed animals (SMR 18)

 The following requirements apply to keepers of pigs.
-They are in addition to those listed in SMR 18 (Protection of Animals Kept for Farming Purposes).
+They are in addition to those listed in SMR 13 (Protection of Animals Kept for Farming Purposes).

 For the purposes of Cross-Compliance, the relevant national legislation will be applied.
-Further information on your legal obligations and advice on animal husbandry can be found in the DARD Codes of Recommendations for the Welfare of Livestock: Pigs (details of which can be found in Annex 2).
+Further information on your legal obligations and advice on animal husbandry can be found in the DARD Code of Practice for the Welfare of Pigs (details of which can be found in Annex 3).
 Owners and keepers are required by law to have access to the relevant welfare code.

 Owners and keepers are required to comply fully with the relevant domestic legislation for the welfare of pigs.
-Owners and keepers must take all reasonable steps to ensure the welfare of animals they own or keep and must ensure that pigs are not caused any unnecessary pain, suffering, injury or distress.
+Owners and keepers must take all reasonable steps to ensure the welfare of animals they own or keep and must ensure that pigs are not caused any unnecessary pain, suffering, injury or disease.